Is a Correction Looming Ahead for Zscaler Inc. (ZS)

 Deutsche Bank gave a rating of “Buy” to ZS, setting the target price at $171 in the report published on August 20th of the current year.

-Volatility was left at 3.59%, however, over the last 30 days, the volatility rate increased by 4.12%, as shares sank -1.58% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +7.17% upper at present.
+Volatility was left at 4.50%, however, over the last 30 days, the volatility rate increased by 6.97%, as shares sank -17.26% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -10.87% lower at present.

-During the last 5 trading sessions, ZS rose by +0.90%, which changed the moving average for the period of 200-days by +142.57% in comparison to the 20-day moving average, which settled at $147.45.
-In addition, Zscaler Inc. saw 212.58% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, ZS fell by -5.12%, which changed the moving average for the period of 200-days by +126.12% in comparison to the 20-day moving average, which settled at $145.02.
+In addition, Zscaler Inc. saw 174.75% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading